 No, if a student passes the Selection Piscine at Codam they are required to study at Codam until they have completed the initial curriculum (Codam Core).
 After returning from an internship, a student can transfer to another 42 schools to participate in that school's advanced curriculum.

-If no check-in dates available then we aren’t organising any at the moment.
+If no check-in dates are available, we will make sure to organise one shortly.
 Please keep an eye on the apply page or our socials to see when new check-in moments are available.

-Students have been able to find jobs at all sorts of companies from worldwide leading tech companies such as Adidas or TomTom to corporates or startups.
-Some even begin their own startup after finishing school.
+Students have been able to find jobs at all sorts of companies from worldwide leading tech companies such as TomTom, Adyen to corporates or startups.
+Some students even start their own company after graduating from Codam.
 The sky's the limit.

 A position in tech is an incredibly rewarding career and highly in-demand capability!
 Some potential positions are: Mobile app developer, Web developer, Junior software engineer, Junior systems and networks administrator.

-As Codam is not officially recognized by the Dutch government, Codam students can not apply for student finance including the study loan and travel card.
+As Codam is not officially recognized by the Dutch government, Codam students cannot apply for student benefits finance which includes a scholarship and travel card.

 Some students have saved up before they started or received help from relatives.
-It is also possible to combine Codam with a part time job two days a week.
-If this is not possible or not enough, Codam has set up a scholarship program to provide students with extra financial support.
+Combining Codam with a part-time job two days a week is also possible.
+If this is not possible or not enough, Codam has set up an assistance program to provide students with extra financial support.

-Piscine candidates who do not have access to sufficient resources for arranging transportation to or accommodation near Codam (for the 4-week period of the Piscine) can apply for assistance.
-For more information about assistance during the Piscine and the application process, please consult: bit.ly/PiscineAssistance
+Piscine candidates who do not have access to sufficient resources for arranging transportation to Codam (for the 4-week duration of the Piscine) can apply for assistance.
+If you’re aged 18–30, live in the Netherlands, and come from a low-income background, you could qualify for support.
+Do you want to know whether you're eligible?
+Please go to our eligibility check form: https://forms.gle/HWHSWzHaL5rArpGH9.

-Codam offers scholarships to increase social mobility and is focused on students from low socio-economic backgrounds.
-The following eligibility criteria apply: individual and family financial capacity, previous degree(s), single-parent family, employment status, type of work parent(s), number of siblings, living situation, (mental) health situation, and possible informal care responsibilities.
+Codam offers scholarships to increase social mobility and is focused on young students from low socio-economic backgrounds.
+If you’re aged 18–30, live in the Netherlands, and have a low-income background, you could qualify for support.
+Some eligibility criteria are individual and family financial capacity, previous degree(s), single-parent family, employment status, type of work parent(s), living situation, (mental) health situation, and possible informal care responsibilities.
+Do you want to know whether you're eligible?
+Please go to our eligibility check form: https://forms.gle/HWHSWzHaL5rArpGH9